MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq-version-8.md

 - The Background spatial perception (movement) permission is required if you want to use the new annotations capabilities.

-## What Dynamics 365 Remote Assist functionality is not supported in the Dynamics 365 Guides 8.0 October release but will be added in upcoming releases?

-- Support for incoming calls on HoloLens

-- Ability to restrict access (calling and contacts, OneDrive files, and ability to sign out of the HoloLens app).

-- Ability to take a snapshot during a call (for low-connectivity situations)

 ## If I'm using both Dynamics 365 Guides and Dynamics 365 Remote Assist for a period of time, will I be able to filter call data by app?

 Yes, you can filter by subject in the Guides model-driven app.
 The subject value for Dynamics 365 Remote Assist calls is "Dynamics 365 Remote Assist Call".